 Figure 1.
-Ex vivo gradient echo 7 T MRI reveals possible ARIA-H in iAD, but not cAD cases.
+Ex vivo gradient echo 7 T MRI reveals hemorrhagic lesions in iAD, but not cAD cases.

-Top row shows examples of curvilinear cortical hypointensities (arrows) that were observed on ex vivo gradient echo (GRE) 7 T MRI scans of formalin-fixed coronal slabs in five out of ten iAD cases, representative of possible ARIA-H. Similar abnormalities were not observed in cAD cases (bottom row), except for a small area of cortical hypointensity in one case (arrow).
+Top row shows examples of curvilinear cortical hypointensities (arrows) that were observed on ex vivo gradient echo (GRE) 7 T MRI scans of formalin-fixed coronal slices in five out of ten iAD cases, representative of cortical superficial siderosis.
+Similar abnormalities were not observed in cAD cases (bottom row), except for a small area of cortical hypointensity in one case (arrow).
 Note the appearance of confluent hypointense abnormalities in the white matter in case 102-6, which may reflect tissue rarefaction related to formalin fixation, and was observed in four out of ten iAD cases, but not in the cAD cases.